mehulagg/gitlab/doc/development/code_review.md

   - There's a [Chrome/Firefox add-on](https://gitlab.com/conventionalcomments/conventional-comments-button) which you can use to apply [Conventional Comment](https://conventionalcomments.org/) prefixes.
 - After a round of line notes, it can be helpful to post a summary note such as "Looks good to me", or "Just a couple things to address."
-- Assign the merge request to the author if changes are required following your review.
+- Remove yourself from reviewers and ask for a change from the author if changes are required following your review.
+- Click approve button once you're satisfied with the changes.

 ### Merging a merge request